-Earthworms, as they are susceptible to pH, waterlogging, compaction, rotation, tillage and organic matter, are considered a good biological indicator of soil health.
-Their numbers and distribution in a field will indicate what is happening under the surface.
-In nearly all soils in the world, earthworms occur where the moisture and organic content are sufficient to support them.
+Earthworms are tiny invertebrate organisms that live in the soil, as they are susceptible to pH, waterlogging, compaction, rotation, tillage, and organic matter, which are considered good biological indicators of soil health.
+The numbers and distribution of Earthworms in a field indicate what is happening under the surface.
+In nearly all types of soils in the world, Earthworms are present wherever the conditions are suitable according to them, i.e. the moisture and organic content are sufficient to support them.

-There are more than 1,800 species of the Oligochaeta class of terrestrial worms.
-Members of the Lumbricus genus, in particular.
-The most common species of an earthworm is Lumbricus terrestris.
+There are more than 1,800 species of the Oligochaeta class of terrestrial worms present in the world.
+The most common species of Earthworm found in the environment is Lumbricus terrestris.

-Currently, as given in a species name database, there are over 6,000 terrestrial earthworm species.
-Just about 150 species are widely distributed around the world, out of a total of about 6,000 species.
-These are earthworms, either peregrine or cosmopolitan.
+Currently, according to the species name database, there are over 6,000 terrestrial Earthworm species and just about 150 species are widely distributed around the world, out of a total of around 6,000 species.
+These are Earthworms, either peregrine or cosmopolitan in nature.

 Morphology of Earthworm

 Earthworms are extremely important for the environment and there is an essential need to preserve and understand the Earthworms.
 Some key details about the shape and size of an Earthworm are: